edzillion/ghost-backup-s3/README.md

 `docker run --name ghost-backup-s3 -d -v ghost_data:/data -e BACKUP_INTERVAL=8h -e AWS_DEFAULT_REGION=us-east-1 -e BACKUP_ONLY=false edzillion/ghost-backup-s3 s3://us-east-1-bucket/folder`

 > This example is for Ghost using sqlite.
-If you're using mysql/mariadb just add the linked mysql containers as described above.
+If you're using mysql just add the linked mysql containers as described above.

 ### Other Info
 When using sqlite, the backup/restore is handled using the [command line shell] of the [online backup API].

-When using mysql/mariadb, the backup/restore is handled using mysqldump.
+When using mysql, the backup/restore is handled using mysqldump.
 You should use InnoDB tables for [online backup].

  [ghost-backup-s3]: https://github.com/edzillion/ghost-backup-s3
  [docker]: https://www.docker.com/